All Products

 7. In the Select Restoration Path dialog box, select the path to which you want to restore the file and click Select Restoration Path.

-• Restore to the original path: If the path from which you deleted the file still exists, the file is restored to the path.
-If the original path does not exist, select a custom path.
+• Restore to the original path: If the original path still exists, the file is restored to that path.
+If the original path no longer exists, select a custom path.

 • Restore to the following custom path: Select an existing path to which you want to restore the file.